mpmcpherson/GraysensMathGame/README.md

 For three hours.

 When, thankfully, it was bedtime, we put him to bed and I looked through the workbooks and the rapidly filling notebooks.
 Inventing all those problems had been a giant pain.
-Pretending I'm capable of randomness isn't easy after the first few dozen problems isn't easy.
+Pretending I'm capable of randomness after the first few dozen problems isn't easy.
 But then I had a thought.
 My son has a phone.
 He doesn't really use it for anything but youtube and texting my wife and I, but he has it.
 So...what about a site that would generate problems for him?
 Simple!
 Then I can just put a shortcut to it on the desktop, and call it a day.